tombigel/dotfiles/README.md

 ## Install and Setup

 Everything here is based on my personal installations and preferences.
-You should go through the installation script and customization script and remove programs and customizations you don't need or use.
+You should go through the installation script and the customization script and remove or comment out apps and customizations you don't need or use.
-Of course that you could and should add stuff you use and I didn't include in my files.
+Of course that you could and should add stuff you use which I haven't included in my files.

 ### Run installations
 This will first install "Homebrew", "brew-cask" (Homebrew for Graphic Apps) and "mas" (Command line for App Store).